aronbalog/CoreNavigation/Documentation/API_REFERENCE.md

 Not calling this function or passing `true` will navigate with animation (default behaviour).
 If `false` is passed, navigation will perform without animation.

-This wrapps argument passed to:
+Argument is passed as `animated` argument in:

 `pushViewController(UIViewController, animated: Bool)`